 So my husband turns to me at some point and says, “Those look so good.
 Why haven’t you ever made them?”
 And I really had no answer.
 It made me think, and I think that I thought that all beef Wellington contained liver paté, which my husband refuses to eat.
-But I learned that night that duxelles, essentially diced, sautéed mushrooms, can be substituted for the paté.
-So I figured it was about time to make Wellington.
-And it was well worth it!
+But I learned that night that duxelles – finely diced, sautéed mushrooms – can be substituted for the paté.
+So I figured it was about time to make Wellingtons.
+And it was well worth the effort!

-I’ll show you what I did to make these beef Wellingtons, the Gordon Ramsay way.
+This recipe for beef Wellingtons is the Gordon Ramsay way.
 And if you didn’t catch Masterchef Junior the first time around, watch it next time it’s on.
-The kids are lovely, and act so much kinder than their adult counterparts on Masterchef or any other cooking shows.
+The kids are lovely, and act so much kinder than their adult counterparts on the adult version of Masterchef.

 Beef Wellington is quite extravagant, but it’s just the sum of many parts, each of which is not difficult at all to prepare.
 I’ll discuss all of these parts next.

 I’ve posted on making crêpes before so I won’t bother with a tutorial.
 You only need a total of four for these two beef Wellingtons.
-Crêpes are used to absorb any beef juices that leak out of the filets.
-This keeps the puff pastry from getting soggy!
+Crêpes are used to absorb any beef juices that leak out of the filets, which prevents the puff pastry from getting soggy!